mesosphere/konvoy-image-builder/docs/cli/konvoy-image_completion.md

 ## konvoy-image completion

-generate the autocompletion script for the specified shell
+Generate the autocompletion script for the specified shell

 ### Synopsis

 Generate the autocompletion script for konvoy-image for the specified shell.
 See each sub-command's help for details on how to use the generated script.